How to file a complaint against a Chinese Supplier

 Once your Trade Assurance order shows as “Delivered”, you generally have up to 30 days to file a dispute.
 It can be up to 60, too, depending on your country and order terms.
 You’ll find the exact date listed in your Order Details.
 It’s crucial to check there as soon as delivery is confirmed.

-After initiating a dispute, Alibaba gives the buyer and seller 3 to 30 days to negotiate.
+After a dispute is initiated, Alibaba gives the buyer and seller 3 to 30 days to negotiate.
 If no agreement is reached, Alibaba’s dispute team decides.

 This section walks you through the process of filing a complaint on Alibaba: